 Enabling safe RPAS operations for the world

-We are the only company specialising in all genres and classifications of drone technology.
+Eagle Eye Innovations is the only company specialising in all genres and classifications of drone technology.
 Our EEI Academy instructors have over 120 years of military experience and thousands of hours experience operating a large variety of drones in both a commercial and operational setting.
 We have expertise on all matters relating to drones, drone training and drone surveying within our team ranging from the Mavic Mini through to the MQ-9 Reaper.
-We have been operating both nationally and globally since 2014 and are the longest running drone training and consultancy organisation in the UK.
+We have been operating both nationally and globally since 2013 and are the longest running CAA approved drone training and consultancy organisation in the UK.

 DRONE TRAINING

-Our courses are designed to fit everyone’s needs, from hobbyists, photographers and film makers, to those within the construction and oil and gas industries, and everyone in between.
+Our CAA accredited drone training courses are designed to fit everyone’s needs.
+From hobbyists, photographers and film makers, to those in construction, utilities, agriculture and everyone in between, we can help you obtain your A2CofC and GVC qualifications.

 BOOK YOUR PLACE TODAY